Sylvian-Brunet/nodejs/README.md

  - npm install express

  Now you can dev !
  check my files for more.
+If you dl my files, make a ``npm install`` in the directory.